 Um… in my chest?

 Sweden, for example, doesn’t understand racism as the Americans have defined it.
 At least not yet (if ever).
 They cannot since their country wasn’t directly built on the backs of slaves.
-Racism still has the old-school meaning there, racism is only understood and accepted as personal prejudice.
+Racism still has the old-school meaning there: only understood and accepted as personal prejudice.
 And whilst I can clearly see prejudice enshrined in their systems — especially regarding the recent influx of Syrian refugees — it is of a different texture and thus less comparable.

 You can’t educate with words which don’t mean the same thing or which are not culturally appropriate because it facilitates denial and makes re-education that much harder.

 As a movement, feminism takes on different flavours in different countries.
 That much is obvious.
-Fighting for equality in Kabul, is not the same as fighting for equality in London.
-Empowerment for women in China is needed in a different way, not least because middle class women are traditionally in charge of investing the household income earned by the man.
+Fighting for equality in Kabul is not the same as fighting for equality in London.
+Empowerment for women in China is needed in a different way, not least because middle-class women are traditionally in charge of investing the household income earned by the man.
 But the assumption that those who speak English speak an English which can be mutually understood is a common misconception.

-And yet it’s occurred to me that I am spreading myself thinly, less effectively online, shouldn’t I be focused on fighting the battles in my own backyard, somewhere I can make a difference?
-Instead of sharing an article about punching Nazis to an audience for whom it feels largely irrelevant?
+And yet it’s occurred to me that I am spreading myself thinly, less effectively, online.
+Shouldn’t I be focused on fighting the battles in my own backyard, somewhere I can make a difference, instead of sharing an article about punching Nazis to an audience for whom it feels largely irrelevant?

 British equality battles are weighted by colonialism, feudalism, classism, and island mentality.
 We need the appropriate verbal arsenal to fight these things because the communication, words and style used by Americans for America often won’t work in Britain.
-And more widely in Europe each nation is very different and often anti-American.
-Fighting the issues which led to Brexit is not the same as fighting the issues which led to the election of Trump, not the same as fighting the far right parties — AfD in Germany, FN in France or the SD in Sweden, even though the same words are often used online to describe them all.
+And more widely in Europe, each nation is very different and often anti-American.
+Fighting the issues which led to Brexit is not the same as fighting the issues which led to the election of Trump, not the same as fighting the far-right parties — AfD in Germany, FN in France, or the SD in Sweden — even though the same words are often used online to describe them all.